 You won't have to look very hard for places to spend some cash on clothes in our city.
-From the stores on Newbury Street in the Back Bay to Faneuil Hall near the Waterfront, you can supplement your law school wardrobe and your Boston winter gear in one fell swoop.
+From the stores on Newbury Street and the Prudential Center in the Back Bay to Faneuil Hall near the Waterfront, you can supplement your law school wardrobe and your Boston winter gear in one fell swoop.

-Malls Outlets
+Malls